esentri/domainlifecycles/readme_persistence.md

 }
 ```

-NitroX DLC Repositories provide by default the following methods:
+DLC Repositories provide by default the following methods:

 - Inserting of new Aggregates
   > public A insert(A root)

   By calling `insert(MyAggregateRoot a)` the complete Aggregate will be inserted in the database (throwing unique key exceptions, if already inserted)
-  NitroX DLC takes care of the correct insert order (depending on the defined Foreign Key Constraints).
+  DLC takes care of the correct insert order (depending on the defined Foreign Key Constraints).
   The repository emits PersistenceActions for every inserted DomainObject (=each object in the Aggregates object tree).

 - Updating existing Aggregates: